polyaxon/polyaxon/templates/management/superusers.md

 You can customize the `username`, `email`, and `password` of that user by updating your `config.yaml`.

 !!! info
-    For more details about how to extend your polyaxon deployment, go to the [/customization/extend_deployments].
+    For more details about how to extend your polyaxon deployment, go to [extend deployment section](/customization/extend_deployments).

 If null password is provided for this default user, Polyaxon will generate a random password.
 The admin of your cluster will be able to see it by running the command provided